Miles Joseph Berkeley: Life

 As the founder of British mycology, his significant work is contained in the account of native British fungi in Sir William Jackson Hooker's British Flora (1836), in his Introduction to Cryptogamic Botany (1857), and in his Outlines of British Fungology (1860).
 His herbarium at the Royal Botanic Gardens, Kew, is one of the world's most extensive, containing over 9000 specimens as well as numerous notes and sketches.
+Between 1836 and 1843 Berkeley issued the exsiccata British fungi...
+Berkeley was one of the most prolific authors of new fungal species, having formally described about 5300 in his career.

 Berkeley corresponded with Anna Maria Hussey assisting her with identifying specimens while she supplied specimens she had collected to add to his herbarium.

 In 1857, Miles Joseph Berkeley was elected as member of the German Academy of Sciences Leopoldina.

 In June, 1879 he was elected a Fellow of the Royal Society and was awarded their Royal Medal in 1863.

 He died at his vicarage, Sibbertoft, near Market Harborough, on 30 July 1889.

 He is honoured in the naming of Berkleasmium, which is a genus of fungi belonging to the family Dematiaceae.